inaimathi/langnostic/posts/boring-update.md

 ssh:
         ssh [user]@[server]```

-That saved me about 40 lines when compared to the Ruby script that used to do the same job<a name="note-Sat-May-26-230305EDT-2012"></a>[|1|](#foot-Sat-May-26-230305EDT-2012).
+That saved me about 40 lines when compared to the Ruby script that used to do the same job[^wc-l-says].
 Granted, the `Makefile` makes me type out the `[user]@[server]` string twice, because `:` is otherwise interpreted as a control character and there's oddly no way to escape it, but that's an acceptable blemish given the overall line savings.
 Now that's not to say that `make` is more elegant than `Ruby`, just that it's a lot more specialized for the task.
-Most of the chaff from those 56 lines was doing command-line parsing and some declarations, which again hints that command line argument parsing is a hack.
+Most of the chaff from those 56 lines was doing command-line parsing and some declarations, which again hints that [command line argument parsing is a hack](/posts/the-lisp-shell-followup).

+[^wc-l-says]: `wc -l` says `deploy.rb` was 56, while the actual `Makefile` clocks in at 20.

 The other advantage of the `Makefile` is that using it gives me meaningful completions at the command line.
 In the above, if I tabbed on `make`, it would give me the different tasks as potential entries